skupperproject/refdog/terminology.md

-When "frontend" in "west" connects to the listener, Skupper uses the routing key to forward the connection data to the matching connector in "east", which then connects to the "backend" processes.
+When "frontend" in "west" connects to the listener, Skupper uses the routing key to forward the connection data to the matching connector in "east", which then connects to the "backend" workload.

 ~~~
 +-------------------------------+                        +--------------------------------+